Appointment Requirements for Residents and Fellows

 Your appointment as a resident or fellow requires full or limited license from the Board of Registration in Medicine of the Commonwealth of Massachusetts.
 We pay for the limited license.

 If you answer “Yes” to any of the questions, the Board of Registration in Medicine will require supplemental information, such as information from your medical school or the program director of a previous training program.
+Find complete information at Mass BRM website.

 Effective January 2, 2014, physicians applying for an initial limited license are required to pass ONE of the following: